By Wendy C. Brooks, DVM, DipABVP

 If you are Exposed

 A fresh bite wound should be washed out with water quickly as this may wash out viral particles.
-The time it takes for the virus to reach the brain depends on the amount of virus present in addition to the proximity of the wound to the head.
+The time it takes for the virus to reach the brain depends on the amount of virus there is in addition to how close the wound is to the head.

 For complete details, the CDC has information on post-exposure rabies.